FabioORamos/pingnoran/Demos/HybridActiveDirectory/LabInstructions/STAGE3 - Create Managed Microsoft AD within AWS.md

 If there are any resolution settings `DONT` use fullscreen and set a resolution lower than your screen resolution (so you can see the instructions)

-# STAGE 3D - Install the Admin Tools
+# Install the Admin Tools

 Click `Start` and type powershell
 Right Click PowerShell and Run as Administrator